vernonclarke/SPNfinal/README.md

 ### Virtual Environments
-There is a yaml environment file that is set to work with NEURON 8.2.1 and python 3.9.16 named 'environment'.
+There is a yaml environment file ('environment.yml') that is set to work with NEURON 8.2.1 and python 3.9.16 (name 'neuron').

-Be sure that your versions of NEURON and python are compatible if using a different distribution.
+In brief:

+* YAML Environment File: The file environment.yml is a YAML file commonly used in Conda

+This file specifies the dependencies and settings for a particular virtual environment.

+* Environment Name - name Key: In the environment.yml file, there is a key called name.

+  The value associated with this key is the name of the Conda environment to be created.

+  In this case, this name is 'neuron'.
+This is the name that will subsequently be used

+  to refer to the environment when activating it or installing additional packages into it.

+* Creating the Environment: When the command 'conda env create -f environment.yml' is executed (see later)

+  Conda reads the environment.yml file and creates a new environment based on the specifications in that file.

+  The environment will have the name given by the name key in the YAML file i.e. 'neuron'.

 * For setting up Conda (python package manager): https://conda.io/projects/conda/en/latest/user-guide/getting-started.html
 * For setting up Jupyter Notebook (interactive code notebooks): https://jupyter.org/install